Mari people: Russian Federation

 Following the collapse of the Soviet Union, the newly created republic of Mari El saw a revival of Mari culture and language.
 However, following the appointment of Leonid Markelov as Head of the republic in 2001, the government of Mari El has pursued a policy of intense Russification in the region.
 According to Vasily Pekteyev of the Mari National Theater in Yoshkar-Ola, "[Markelov] hated the Mari people".
 He noted that the Mari language is no longer taught in villages or schools and that the republic of Mari El "has already ceased to be an ethnic republic in anything but name.
 We are just another oblast."
 In 2005, the European Commission expressed its concern over reports of repression against ethnic Mari opposition figures, journalists, and government officials that promoted Mari culture and opposed Markelov's reappointment as head of the republic that year.

 Language

 Dialect map of the Mari language, c.
 1976.

 The Mari language belongs to the Uralic language family.
 It is pluricentric with two literary standards: Hill Mari and Meadow-Eastern Mari.
 Both literary forms have official status in Mari El and are taught in schools.
 The Meadow-Eastern standard is more widely spoken than the Hill standard, although both are considered endangered.
 Four main vernacular dialects have been distinguished: Hill Mari, Meadow Mari, Eastern Mari, and Northwestern Mari.

-The Mari language began developing independently around 3,000 years ago, and was in contact with Iranian languages by the first millennium CE.
+The Mari language began developing independently around 3,000 years ago, and was in contact with Chuvash and Tatar by the first millennium CE.

 At the 2002 census, 451,033 people stated that they spoke the Mari language.